 4. Better Air Quality: Fossil fuels have long been said to be bad for the environment because of the chemicals that they release into the atmosphere.
 At least, this is true of coal.
 However, access to more gas may mean that we start to use more gas, and the burning of gas, less carbon dioxide is released into the atmosphere.
 This means that gas is a much cleaner fossil fuel, and, if more people start to use gas, the quality of air will start to improve.

-6. Plenty of Jobs: Fracking industry has already generated thousands of jobs in recent past and is expected to generate plenty of jobs in near future.
+6. Plenty of Jobs: The fracking industry has already generated thousands of jobs in the recent past and is expected to generate plenty of jobs in the near future.

 Cons of Fracking